-It isn’t often I discover a brand new flavour … and this one is amazing!
-Spicy Peach Grilling Sauce!
-You can’t really discern any one ingredient but the combination is a deep, spicy, Asian BBQ sauce.
+Pork Brochettes with Spicy Peach Grilling Sauce!
+It isn't often I discover a brand new flavour ... and this one is amazing!
+You can't really discern any one ingredient but the combination is a deep, spicy, Asian BBQ sauce.

 I had never thought about Peach BBQ sauce but it turns out there are lots of recipes out there for it.
 I will have to experiment some more during this peach season.
 This spicy marinade and BBQ sauce has captured my heart and imagination for the moment.

 I had a large quantity of pork sirloin cubes from Costco that I thought would be perfect to skewer and grill.
 This Asian type marinade and sauce was inspired by a Licorice and Nectarine Sauce for Pork from the Summer 2016 Food and Drink magazine.
 I didn't have many of their ingredients so I substituted what I had on hand that was closest.
 And...
 I can tell you right now ...
 I am so happy with this one I am never going to make their version!

 Brochette is just the French way of say Kebab... but I like it better!
 Sounds fancier to me!
 You will see from the photo that although you are supposed to soak your wooden skewers 30 minutes in water...
 I didn't.
 I thought the moisture from the marinade would accomplish the same thing.
 It didn't.

 This is another great make ahead recipe.
 It needs 6-8 hours to marinate but it could easily go overnight if you wanted to prepare it and get ahead of the game.

 I am not very familiar with miso.
 I found it in the Asian section of my grocery store.
 It is a paste made of fermented soy beans originally from Japan.
 It can be made from other things like barley.
 It is often used in salad dressings and soups.
 So- more experimenting to do !